By Ehren Allen, Certified Manual Therapist/Physical Therapist

 There are a wide variety of treatments, depending on severity and lifestyle.
 Non-operative treatments include Physical Therapy, oral medications and injections.
 In more severe cases, surgery may be indicated, and one should seek an Orthopedist or spine specialist for more information.
 JOI has several physical therapists who work with all of the conditions of the back.
 Our therapists work closely with our physicians to develop programs specific to your issue.
 JOI rehab has a fast track program to get you in therapy quickly.
 In conclusion, there is no need to wait if you are in pain.

 If you want to learn more about low back pain, go to: https://www.joionline.net/trending/content/low-back-pain

-The Jacksonville Orthopedic Institute has been voted as Bold City Best for the past several years for Top Orthopedic Practice and Top Physical Therapy Practice!
+Did you know, that The Jacksonville Orthopedic Institute has been voted as Bold City Best for the past several years.
+JOI is the Best Orthopedic Practice and Physical Therapy Practice!
 JOI is proud to be the area’s leader in Sports Medicine and Orthopedics.